Florence Cathedral: History

-Santa Maria del Fiore was built on the site of Florence's second cathedral dedicated to Saint Reparata; the first was the Basilica di San Lorenzo di Firenze, the first building of which was consecrated as a church in 393 by St. Ambrose of Milan.
+Santa Maria del Fiore was built on the site of Florence's second cathedral dedicated to Saint Reparata; the first bishop's seat was the Basilica of San Lorenzo, the initial building of which was consecrated as a church in 393 by St. Ambrose of Milan.
 The ancient structure, founded in the early 5th century and having undergone many repairs, was crumbling with age, according to the 14th-century Nuova Cronica of Giovanni Villani, and was no longer large enough to serve the growing population of the city.
 Other major Tuscan cities had undertaken ambitious reconstructions of their cathedrals during the Late Medieval period, such as Pisa and particularly Siena where the enormous proposed extensions were never completed.

-City council approved the design of Arnolfo di Cambio for the new church in 1294.
+The city council of Florence approved Arnolfo di Cambio's design for the new church in 1294.
 Di Cambio was also architect of the church of Santa Croce and the Palazzo Vecchio.
-He designed three wide naves ending under the octagonal dome, with the middle nave covering the area of Santa Reparata.
+He designed three wide naves ending under an octagonal dome, with the middle nave covering the area of Santa Reparata.
 The first stone was laid on 9 September 1296, by Cardinal Valeriana, the first papal legate ever sent to Florence.
 The building of this vast project was to last 140 years; Arnolfo's plan for the eastern end, although maintained in concept, was greatly expanded in size.

-After Arnolfo died in 1302, work on the cathedral slowed for almost 50 years.
+After Arnolfo died in 1302, building of the cathedral slowed for almost 50 years.
 When the relics of Saint Zenobius were discovered in 1330 in Santa Reparata, the project gained a new impetus.
 In 1331, the Arte della Lana, the guild of wool merchants, took over patronage for the construction of the cathedral and in 1334 appointed Giotto to oversee the work.
 Assisted by Andrea Pisano, Giotto continued di Cambio's design.
-His major accomplishment was the building of the campanile.
+His major contribution was to design and begin the construction of the campanile.
 When Giotto died on 8 January 1337, Andrea Pisano continued the building until work was halted due to the Black Death in 1348.

-In 1349, work resumed on the cathedral under a series of architects, starting with Francesco Talenti, who finished the campanile and enlarged the overall project to include the apse and the side chapels.
-In 1359, Talenti was succeeded by Giovanni di Lapo Ghini (1360–1369) who divided the centre nave in four square bays.
+In 1349, action resumed on the cathedral under a series of architects, starting with Francesco Talenti, who finished the campanile and enlarged the overall project to include the apse and the side chapels.
+In 1359, Talenti was succeeded by Giovanni di Lapo Ghini (1360–1369) who divided the centre nave into four square bays.
 Other architects were Alberto Arnoldi, Giovanni d'Ambrogio, Neri di Fioravanti and Andrea Orcagna.
-By 1375, the old church Santa Reparata was pulled down.
-The nave was finished by 1380, and only the dome remained incomplete until 1418.
+By 1375, the old church of Santa Reparata was pulled down.
+The nave was finished by 1380, and only the dome remained incomplete until 1436.